VoxelForge/VoxelForge/API.md

 * `identifier`: The identifier of the HUD bar type to hide, as specified in `hb.register_hudbar`.

 #### Return value
-A table which holds information on the current state of the HUD bar.
+On success, returns a table which holds information on the current state of the HUD bar.
 Note the table is a deep copy of the internal HUD bar state, it is *not* a reference; the information hold by the table is only true for the moment you called this function.
 The fields of this table are:

 * `value`: Current value of HUD bar.
 * `max`: Current maximum value of HUD bar.
 * `hidden`: Boolean denoting whether the HUD bar is hidden.
 * `barlength`: The length of the HUD bar in pixels.
 This field is meaningless if the HUD bar is currently hidden.
 * `text`: The text shown on the HUD bar.
 This fiels is meaningless if the HUD bar is currently hidden.

+If the player does not exist, returns `nil` instead.